-(46) "Unrestricted Securities" are securities that are not Restricted Securities.
+(46) "Unrestricted Securities" are the securities of a Company that are not Restricted Securities.

 5200.
 General Procedures and Prerequisites for Initial and Continued Listing on The Nasdaq Stock Market

 5205.
 The Applications and Qualifications Process

 - (a) (f) No change.

 - (g) The computation of Publicly Held Shares, Unrestricted Publicly Held Shares, [and] Market Value of Publicly Held Shares and Market Value of Unrestricted Publicly Held Shares shall be as of the date of application of the Company.

 - (h) (i) No change.